the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

-for any issues, Mac or otherwise see the  [PAVLOV DISCORD](https://discord.gg/wE5ZqBB) for direct instructions also this is a Windows only guide
+For any issues, Mac or otherwise see the  [PAVLOV DISCORD](https://discord.gg/wE5ZqBB) for direct instructions also this is a Windows only guide